nestifyjs/cookie/README.md

 Depending on the known `name`/`value`/`options` of the cookies before compilation, there are two ways to sets the cookie:

 1. **Setting static cookies**

-⋅⋅⋅In `@SetCookies` decorator list values and options for the cookies you want to settings.
+   In `@SetCookies` decorator list values and options for the cookies you want to settings.
 For example:
 ```typescript
 import { Controller, Get } from '@nestjs/common';
 import { SetCookies } from '@nestifyjs/cookie';